 - Split your budget into multiple sections and run your campaign one at a time

-- Create clear “call-to-action” message
+- Create a clear “call-to-action” message

-1. Evaluate your previous campaigns to see which channels, shows and broadcast times delivered the highest response
+1. Evaluate your previous campaigns to see which channels, shows, and broadcast times delivered the highest response

 Track short-term traffic increases (peaks) during the time your ad airs.
 You need to know the normal daily traffic first and compare it to these peaks.
 The advanced statistical computing and comparison of before and after campaign state uncover, which ads, showtimes, or TV channels work the best.
 The results can be truly dramatic.
 TV Ad analysis can be a very powerful tool for further investment.